 A1.
-In accordance with the Vision and Objective 1, the focus of development shall be to provide new housing to meets the needs of a growing community.
-All development in the Area will need to be imaginatively and well designed so as to complement rather than to stand out from existing buildings in the Area (Objective 2).
+In accordance with the Vision and Objective 1, the focus of development shall be to provide new housing to meet the needs of a growing community.
+In addition, all development in the Area - whether residential or commercial - will need to be imaginatively and well designed so as to complement rather than to stand out from existing buildings in the Area (Objective 2).